datadiscoveries/Credit_Card_Fraud_Detection/README.md

 # Credit Card Fraud Detection

-**Analysis:**<br>
+**Goal:**<br>
-The goal of this analysis is to find the best model for capturing fraudulent transactions on a data set of 30 features, while minimizing false fraud predictions.
+The goal of this analysis is to find the best model for capturing fraudulent transactions using a data set of 30 features, while minimizing false fraud predictions.

 **Findings:**<br>